awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-test.md

 ## Test a Trigger for a Repository \(Console\)<a name="how-to-notify-test-console"></a>

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. From the list of repositories, choose the repository where you want to test a trigger for repository events\.
+1. In **Repositories**, choose the repository where you want to test a trigger for repository events\.

 1. In the navigation pane for the repository, choose **Settings**\.
 In **Settings**, choose **Triggers**\.

-1. Choose the trigger you want to edit from the list of triggers, and then choose **Edit**\.
+1. Choose the trigger you want to edit, and then choose **Edit**\.

+   If this feature does not appear available in the new console experience, choose the navigation bar option **Return to the old experience**\.

-1. In the **Edit trigger** dialog box, choose **Test trigger**\.
-You will see a success or failure message\.
-If successful, you will also see a corresponding action response from the Lambda function or the Amazon SNS topic\.
+1. In **Edit trigger**, choose **Test trigger**\.
+You should see a success or failure message\.
+If successful, you should also see a corresponding action response from the Lambda function or the Amazon SNS topic\.

 ## Test a Trigger for a Repository \(AWS CLI\)<a name="how-to-notify-test-cli"></a>